 The lamp had burned low by the time UshaRani stopped pretending she was asleep.

-She lay on her side with her head on Bishu’s chest, her hand against the warm cotton of his dhoti, listening to his heartbeat the way you listen to something you are trying to memorize.
-The room was dark except for the small flame at the threshold — a single copper diya whose light touched the edge of things and left the rest to shadow.
+She lay on her side with her head on Bishu’s chest, her hand against the warm cotton of his dhoti, listening to his heartbeat.
+The room was dark except for the small flame at the threshold.
+Through the open window came the sound of the sea — distant, steady, without opinion.

 “You are not sleeping,” Bishu said.